rsedivy/polaroids_third/README.md

 Here are some things I *could* add if they were needed:
 * Ability to mark if you've sent a patron a polaroid
   * So that you can see which polaroids have already been sent
+* Show the patrons you need to send polaroids to on a per-week basis rather than daily.
 * Proper login system to make this publicly hostable on the interwebs (instead of a locally hosted thing)
 * A way to mark which podcast member is supposed to send the polaroid (on a rotating basis)

 ## Known issues
 * You have to log in each time you run the project.
+* This code only counts continuous patreon membership.
+  * This is not a bug, it's a feature!
 * In it's current form, this is **absolutely not safe to run on a publicly accessible server**.
   * Run it locally only.
 * There's lots of bad practices in this code which I can't be bothered to fix.